Kalal0/KAIM-Retail-Smart-Inventory-Management-based-on-Real-time-Analytics/README.md

 ## The "Where"
   To know where the products are located, we used a [YOLO](https://github.com/ultralytics/ultralytics) machine learning model and trained it on the [SKU110K dataset](https://github.com/eg4000/SKU110K_CVPR19).

+## The "What"
+  Seeing as how there isn't any publicly available "fine grained" datasets for Saudi Arabia retailing store products, we had t